CoulterRolph/Capstone_Opencv/jetson/docs/analysis_pipeline.md

 - Saving an annotated video
 - Saving a bounce heatmap
 - Merging analysis data into the Training-created session JSON
+- Selecting a complete model version from the Analysis page
+- Recording the selected model versions in the output name and session JSON
 ```

 Analysis is offline by design.
 Training records a video first; analysis processes that saved file afterward.